 As discussed above, the Portfolio Managers are all officers or directors, or both, of the Adviser and Messrs.
 Gladstone and Brubaker are managers of the Administrator.
 David Gladstone is the controlling stockholder of the parent company of the Adviser and Administrator.
 Although we believe that the terms of the Advisory Agreement and Administration Agreement are no less favorable to us than those that could be obtained from unaffiliated third parties in arms' length transactions, the Adviser and Administrator and their officers and directors have a material interest in the terms of these agreements.
-Based on an analysis of publicly available information, the Board of Directors believes that the terms and the fees payable under the Advisory Agreement and Administration Agreement are similar to those of the agreements between other BDCs that do not maintain equity incentive plans and their external investment advisers and administrators.
+Based on an analysis of publicly available information, the Board of Directors believes that the terms and the fees payable under the Advisory Agreement and Administration Agreement setween other BDCs that do not maintain equity incentive plans and their external investment advisers and administrators.